jehoshua02/notes/reactjs/documentation-notes.md

 What is `function componentClass`?
 + When would you want to make copies of a component (with `cloneWithProps`)?
 + Can somebody help me make sense of what the `update()` addon does, when/why/where to use it?
++ Will React DOM diff the initial content in the DOM element being rendered to?
++ What is a ReactElement and where do they come from?

 ## __TODO__ for these notes: